Hor-Aha: Interior policy

 Hor-Aha seems to have conducted many religious activities.
 A visit to a shrine of the goddess Neith is recorded on several tablets from his reign.
 The sanctuary of Neith he visited was located in the north-west of the Nile Delta at Sais.
 Furthermore, the first known representation of the sacred Henu-barque of the god Seker- was found engraved on a year tablet dating from his reign.

 Vessel inscriptions, labels and sealings from the graves of Hor-Aha and Queen Neithhotep suggest that this queen died during the reign of Aha.
 He arranged for her burial in a magnificent mastaba excavated by Jacques de Morgan.
 Queen Neithhotep is plausibly Aha's mother The selection of the cemetery of Naqada as the resting place of Neithhotep is a strong indication that she came from this province.
 This, in turn, supports the view that Narmer married a member of the ancient royal line of Naqada to strengthen the domination of the Thinite kings over the region.
-However, in January 2016, a rock inscription has demonstrated that Neithhotep was actually a queen regent early during the reign of Djer, Hor-Aha's successor.
-Therefore, the cemetery evidence above only proves that Neithhotep did live during the reign of Hor-Aha but succeeded him into Djer's reign.
+However, in January 2016, a rock inscription demonstrated that Neithhotep was actually a queen regent early during the reign of Djer, Hor-Aha's successor.
+Therefore, the cemetery evidence only proves that Neithhotep did live during the reign of Hor-Aha but succeeded him into Djer's reign.

 Most importantly, the oldest mastaba at the North Saqqara necropolis of Memphis dates to his reign.
 The mastaba belongs to an elite member of the administration who may have been a relative of Hor-Aha, as was customary at the time.
 This is a strong indication of the growing importance of Memphis during Aha's reign.